rajsingh565/MediBot/README.md

 ⚠️ Disclaimer
 This chatbot provides general information and is not a replacement for professional medical advice, diagnosis, or treatment.
    Always consult a qualified healthcare provider for personalized guidance.

 🛠️ Technologies Used
-Streamlit
+Streamlit,
-OpenAI GPT-3.5-turbo
+OpenAI GPT-3.5-turbo,
-Python
+Python,
-dotenv
+dotenv,
 httpx

 🙌 Credits